gecrooks/modern-python-template/README.md

     'sphinx.ext.napoleon',
 ]
 ```
-[Autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) automatically extracts documentation form docstrings, and [napolean](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) enables [Google style](http://google.github.io/styleguide/pyguide.html) python docstrings.
+[Autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) automatically extracts documentation from docstrings, and [napolean](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) enables [Google style](http://google.github.io/styleguide/pyguide.html) python docstrings.

 We also add a newline at the end of `conf.py`, since the lack of a blank line at the end upsets our linter.

 Go ahead and give it a whirl.
-This won't do anything much interesting yet, but it's a start.
+This won't do anything interesting yet, but it's a start.
 ```
 $ make html
 ```

 One problem is that sphinx creates three (initially) empty directories, `_build`, `_static`, and `_templates`.
-But we can't add empty directories to git.
-Git only tracks files.
-The trick is to add an empty `.gitignore` files to each of these directories.
+But we can't add empty directories to git, since git only tracks files.
+The workaround is to add an empty `.gitignore` file to each of these directories.
 But we don't want to add any other files from `_build`, so that directory needs to be explicitly listed in the master `.gitignore` (Which github has already done for us, so we have to add the '-f' force option to git add).

 ```
 $ touch _templates/.gitignore _build/.gitignore _static/.gitignore